duqujn/CSC325GroupProject/README.md

 Firebase SDK for Java will be used for cloud-based authentication and data storage.

-Project managed in NetBeans IDE with version control through GitHub.
+Project managed in intelliJIDEA IDE with version control through GitHub.

 YouTrack will be used for task management, tracking bugs, and sprint planning.